bcoe/npm-tweets/README.markdown

 Usage
 -----

-I've open-sourced NPM-Tweets so that anyone can easily setup a Node.js Twitter Bot.
+I've open-sourced NPM-Tweets so that anyone can easily setup an NPM Twitter Bot.

 Creating the Bot: